smera-renjithlal/DBMS-LAB-S4/README.md

 I used *GDB* and *Valgrind* to debug [(Documentation for GDB)](https://nitcbase.github.io/docs/Misc/GDB):
   - GDB for general logic issues
   - Valgrind for memory-related bugs and segmentation faults
-* If you get a segmentation fault, run your program with Valgrind.
-It'll usually point you to what needs fixing.
-* At one point, my disk got corrupted and started printing weird symbols in the XFS interface.
-  - If this happens to you, do not panic.
-Use the 'fdisk' command in the XFS Interface to format the disk.
-It’ll be as good as new.
-You can implement fixes and test them after.
 * If you get stuck and nothing works - start from scratch.
 Go to the previous stage and redo the whole thing.